neo-project/docs/faq/en-us/dev.md

 You can also refer to the [community articles](../../articles/en-us/index.md) to learn more options.

-## Which languages can I use to develop smart contracts?
+## What languages can I use to develop smart contracts?

 NEO supports a variety of mainstream programming languages and can be developed using C#, Python, Go, JS, and Jave.
 Currently in the NEO ecosystem, the infrastructure for C# and Python is extremely well-developed and various compilers are provided for developers.